First-order convergence for $321$-avoiding permutations: -avoiding permutations

-This also show that zero-one law cannot hold, because both branches in the proof have in fact positive probability for their descendants in the limit.
+\pf Consider the neighbors of the root of the Catalan tree, which are labelled by $12$ and $21$.
+We claim that no two permutations from these two branches can belong to the same $k$-tail equivalence class for $k \ge 3$.

+Suppose we play the EF game between a permutation $\pi$ from the $12$ branch and a permutation $\pi'$ from the $21$ branch.
+Let Player \textbf{I} choose the smallest entry in $\pi$ (here, $1$ in $<_V$ order).
+Then Player \textbf{II} must choose the corresponding smallest entry in $\pi'$.
+On the next turn, Player \textbf{I} chooses the second smallest entry (here, $2$).
+In $\pi'$, the relative order of these two entries is inverted ($2 <_P 1$), so Player \textbf{II} cannot select an entry that preserves the partial isomorphism.

+More generally, Player \textbf{II} can only win the $k$-round EF game if the $k$ smallest entries in the two permutations have the same relative order.
+Otherwise, after the first few moves, a discrepancy in the $<_P$ or $<_V$ order appears, preventing a partial isomorphism.
+By symmetry, the same argument applies if one considers the leftmost, rightmost, or uppermost $k$ entries.

+Therefore, permutations from different branches of the Catalan tree cannot be $k$-tail equivalent, and the symbolic chain is not irreducible. \bbox

 Nevertheless, we can consider irreducible classes individually and study the process there for the existence of the limit.
-First observe that for any given tail configuration $\psi \in \Psi,$ we can obtain it from any other configuration just by inserting new entries as they appear in $\psi.$ Therefore, the chain is irreducible with respect to the second component of $S.$ So we consider the projection of the chain onto the first coordinate $S$, which runs over a finite set $\cal{K}$.
+Observe that for any given $k$-tail $\psi \in \Psi$, one can obtain it from any other tail by inserting sufficiently many new maxima in the positions prescribed by $\psi$.
+Therefore, the chain is irreducible with respect to the second component of $S$.

+We consider the projection of the chain onto the first coordinate $S$, which runs over a finite set $\cal{K}$.
 There can be transitionary states, call the set of them $T,$ that is to say logical equivalence classes which do not appear for large permutations.
 Otherwise, there are closed and irreducible subsets of $S$.
 So we can partition $\cal{K}$ into those subsets and a transient subset, see Theorem 6.3.4 in \cite {GS20}.
 So we can write

 where $S_1,\ldots, S_m$ are connected graphs.